Kotlin/kotlin-jupyter/docs/README-STUB.md

 1. Run `./gradlew installDebug`.
 Use option `-PdebugPort=` to specify port address for debugger.
 Default port is 1044.
 2. Run `jupyter-notebook`
-3. Attach remote debugger to JVM with specified port
+3. Attach a remote debugger to JVM with specified port

 ## Adding new libraries